Bayesian Calibration of the Intelligent Driver Model: Preliminaries and Problem Formulation

-However, imperfect driving and irregularities in driving behaviors result in erratic components of the driver's action, as stated by Treiber and Kesting \cite{treiber2013traffic} in Chapter 12.3.2.
-It can be modeled by adding to $a_{\text{IDM}}$ some acceleration noise of standard deviation $\sigma_{\epsilon}$.
+However, real-world driving actions cannot be fully modeled by IDM and thus it is inevitable to observe some discrepancies, as stated by Treiber and Kesting (see Section 3.2 of Chapter 12 in \cite{treiber2013traffic}).
+It can be modeled by adding some acceleration noise of standard deviation $\sigma_{\epsilon}$ to $a_{\text{IDM}}$.
 In such a setting, we consider $a_{\text{IDM}}$ as a rational behavior model, while the random term as the imperfect driving behaviors that cannot be modeled by IDM.
-By taking the random term with \emph{i.i.d} assumption into consideration, one can develop a stochastic version of IDM, i.e., the probabilistic IDM \cite{bhattacharyya2020online, treiber2017intelligent}, written as
+By taking the random term with \textit{i.i.d} assumption into consideration, one can develop a stochastic version of IDM, i.e., the probabilistic IDM \cite{bhattacharyya2020online, treiber2017intelligent}, given by